MCT-master/mct-master.github.io/_posts_draft/2019-02-22-TouchTheAlien.md

 #### Pointilator synth
 <img src="/assets/img/touchaliensynth/pointilator.png" alt="" width="70%" />

-Basis and inspiration for using Canvas to draw visual feedback when playing.
+Eigil's Pointilator synth from the first week was the basis and inspiration for using Canvas to draw visual feedback when playing.
-Used Canvas as click input.
-Played note events based on position of clicks.
+Instead of having continous sound when clicked, it played note events based on the static and stored position of clicks in sequence.

 #### Hello there human.